-Stuart was one of the founding members of Cobden House Chambers and has made a welcome return to independent practice at Cobden House after holding the appointment of Director of Prosecutions of the Isle of Man for 6 years from 2009 until 2014.
+Stuart was one of the founding members of Cobden House Chambers and in 2015 made a welcome return to independent practice at Cobden House after holding the appointment of Director of Prosecutions of the Isle of Man for 6 years from 2009 until 2014.

 Stuart has wide and varied experience dealing with cases of utmost severity such as Murder, Rape (and all other sexual offences), Robbery, Firearms, Arson, Possession and Supply of Class A Drugs.
 Stuart’s Isle of Man experience exposed him to unusual types of work including a case of electoral fraud which was of national interest.
 He also dealt with many cases involving death and serious injury by driving.
 He was responsible for overseeing the introduction of The Proceeds of Crime Act into the Isle of Man and has an unparalleled experience in Proceeds of Crime issues involving money laundering offences and forfeiture applications.
 Stuart also has considerable experience in regulatory work, in particular Health and Safety prosecutions, but also has experience of Planning, Environmental and Financial Regulation matters.

 Because the Isle of Man is a separate jurisdiction, Stuart has wide experience in cross border issues including Letters of Request; international warrants; anti-money laundering provisions and child abduction.